rubenwardy/minetest_modding_book/_en/inventories/itemstacks.md

 * Adding and Taking Items
 * Wear
 * Lua Tables
-* Meta data
+* Metadata
 * More Methods

 ## Creating ItemStacks

 An item stack is a... stack of items.
 It's basically just an item type with a count of items in the stack.

 You can create a stack like so: